searx/searx/README.rst

 engine metrics.

 Searx is built for privacy conscious users.
-It comes a unique set of challanges.
+It comes a unique set of challenges.
 One of the problems we face is that users rather not report bugs, because they do not want to publicly share what engines they use or what search query triggered a problem.
 It is a challenge we accepted.